Not an American user?

 - April 2005 - #21 in the "50 Best Games of All Time" list

 - Issue 01/1998 - Best Action Game in 1997

 - Issue 02/1998 – Best First-Person Shooter in 1997

 Related Web Sites

-Yves Borckmans, Duncan Brown, Steven Chen, Jim Current, Serge Debroeyer, Reed Derleth, Christopher Ross, Doug Shannon, Ingar Shu, Jacob Stephens, Matthew Tateishi
+Yves Borckmans, Duncan Brown, Steven Chen, Jim Current, Serge Debroeyer, Reed Knight, Christopher Ross, Doug Shannon, Ingar Shu, Jacob Stephens, Matthew Tateishi